textpattern/textpattern.github.io/administration/common-panel-functionality.md

 The first checkbox in the column header will toggle all check boxes on or off, which can be used strategically if you need to get most records but not all, or you want to uncheck everything in case you made faulty selections.

 You can also quickly select ranges of items by checking the box of the first item in a range, then press and hold the Shift key, then check the box of the last item in the range.
-All items between will then check themselves to.
+All items between will then check themselves.
 You can add checked ranges to your selection by repeating these steps.

-By default, when no boxes are checked, the associated drop-menu menu under the table reads: ‘With 0 selected…’.
+By default, when no boxes are checked, the associated drop-down menu under the table reads: ‘With 0 selected…’.
 When one or more boxes are check, the menu reads: ‘With selected…’.

 The options you see in the menu reflect possible actions you can take, one at a time.
 The options are dependent on a given panel; or rather, the type of items a panel is concerned with.